tomlobato/sys_watchdog/README.md

 SysWatchdog keeps your *NIX servers green by performing periodic checks and optionally actions like service restarts and notifications.

-Take 20min to install and start to think what you\`ll make with the spare you\`ll have from now on ;)
+Take 20min to install and start to think what you\`ll make with your spare from now on ;)

 ## Install